BREAKING NEWS

 Police found his body around 6 p.m.
 Aug.
 6, 2021, in the bathroom of a uninhabited home on Mertimoor Cirlce in Pine Hills.
 The men set the bathroom on fire, likely in attempt to hide the evidence, police Det.
 Chris Haas told the Orlando Sentinel in 2015.

-"His last moments must have been the most terrifying of his life," said Haas, a 20-year veteran with the department who has investigated nearly 100 homicides.
+"His last moments must have been the most terrifying of his life," said Haas, an over-20-year veteran with the department who has investigated around 100 homicides.
 "Josh knew he was going to die.
 He knew his death was imminent.
 He had to have been terrified for that whole period."

 Article continues below advertisement